partylikeits1983/miden-tutorials/book/src/rust-client/counter_contract_tutorial.md

 ```

 ### Concept of function visibility and modifiers in Miden smart contracts
-The function `increment_count` in our Miden smart contract can be equated to an "external" Solidity function without a modifier, since any user can call the function and increment the count of the smart contract.
-The reason why anyone can call the `increment_count` procedure is because the procedure calls `account::incr_nonce` during its execution.
+The `increment_count` function in our Miden smart contract behaves like an "external" Solidity function without a modifier, meaning any user can call it to increment the contract's count.
+This is because it calls `account::incr_nonce` during execution.

 If the `increment_count` procedure did not call the `account::incr_nonce` procedure during its execution, only the deployer of the counter contract would be able to increment the count of the smart contract.